Girl Scouts of the USA: Effect on American life

 During World War I and World War II, girls involved in Scouts helped the Allied forces by selling defense bonds, growing victory gardens, and collecting waste fat and scrap iron.
 Girl Scouts also spread their values into their communities through community service projects such as soup kitchens and food drives.

 Over twenty of NASA's female career astronauts were former Girl Scouts.
 The first American woman to spacewalk was a former Girl Scout, Dr. Kathryn Sullivan.

 The American Girl

-From 1917 until 1979 Girl Scouts published a magazine, originally called The Rally (1917–1920) and then The American Girl, with "The" later dropped.
-(It is not to be confused with the American Girl magazine 1992–2019.)
+Girl Scouts published their own magazine from 1917 to 1979.
+The name changed from The Rally (1917–1920) to The American Girl (eventually dropping "The").
 Circulation exceeded 200,000 in the 1940s, and reached as high as 510,000 per month by 1949.
-At that time, the popular Seventeen had 2.5 million readers.
-At one time this magazine had the largest circulation of any magazine aimed at teen-aged girls.
+It can be confused with American Girl magazine, 1992–2019.

 Girl Scout Senior Roundups

 International Girl Scout gatherings named Senior Roundups were held every three years from 1956 until 1965: